Measuring Disentanglement: A Review of Metrics: Experiments

 \subsection{Model Selection}

-In this experiment we verify if using different metrics to perform model selection or hyper-parameter tuning leads to different outcomes.
-Here, knowing the exact factor-code relation is unimportant.
-Therefore, we learn representations from data sets to mimic a situation a practitioner might encounter.
-We optimize two hyper-parameters for $\beta$-VAE \cite{Higgins2016}: The regularization strength ($\beta \in \{0.001, 0.01, 0.1, 1, 10, 100\}$) and the dimensionality of the representation space ($d \in \{2, 4, 8, 16, 32, 64\}$).
+In this experiment we validate that using different metrics to perform model selection or hyper-parameter tuning leads to different outcomes.
+The experiment emulates practitioners trying to tune model hyper-parameters to maximize disentanglement.
+We perform a grid search using the metric scores as the maximization objective.
+We arbitrarily chose to optimize two hyper-parameters for $\beta$-VAE \cite{Higgins2016}: The regularization strength ($\beta \in \{0.001, 0.01, 0.1, 1, 10, 100\}$) and the dimensionality of the representation space ($d \in \{2, 4, 8, 16, 32, 64\}$), which leads to 36 different hyper-parameter configurations.
 We use two standard data sets Cars3D \cite{Reed2015} and SmallNORB \cite{LeCun2004}.
-For each configuration, we train the model for 300k training steps using the Adam optimizer and a batch size of 64 similarly to \cite{Locatello2019challenge}.
-Then, we evaluate the learned representation with every metric.
-For each metric, we rank the hyper-parameter configurations.
-We measure the agreement between all metrics using the Kendall rank correlation coefficient \cite{Kendall} and report results in Figure \ref{fig_kendall}.
+For each hyper-parameter configuration, we train the model for 300k training steps using the Adam optimizer and a batch size of 64 similar to \cite{Locatello2019challenge}.
+After training, we obtain 36 learned representations, one for each hyper-parameter configuration.
+We produce a ranking of the learned representations based on the scores obtained with each metric.
+Then, we measure the agreement between rankings for each pair of metrics with the Kendall rank correlation coefficient \cite{Kendall}.
+We report results in Figure \ref{fig_kendall}.

+Our results show that two practitioners would have chosen different models if they measured disentanglement with different metrics, even if they were designed to quantify the same properties.
+This is consistent with results obtained in \cite{Suter2019, Locatello2019challenge, Abdi2019}.
+In Figure \ref{fig_kendall} we observe that for the same data set some metrics correlate, but often correlation is weak or even inverse.
+When comparing correlations across the two data sets, we observe a general correspondence in correlation directions, especially for strong correlations.
+This is reassuring since it indicates that the metrics are quantifying the same properties somewhat consistently across data sets.
+However, the magnitudes of these correlations vary indicating that there is an interplay between the nature of the data, the learned representations and the metric behaviours.

-We find that different metrics lead to different choices of models, which is consistent with results found in \cite{Suter2019, Locatello2019challenge, Abdi2019}.
-While some metrics correlate, most of the time the correlation is weak and worse, often inverse.
-This confirms that these metrics are not equivalent and measure different properties under different assumptions, which motivates the present study.
-It would be hazardous to interpret these correlations between metrics because we do not know the exact factor-code relations, which is why we devised fully parameterized relations for the subsequent experiments.
+The experiment objective is two-fold.
+First, it confirms that the metrics are not equivalent and measure different properties under different assumptions, which motivates the present study.
+Second, it shows that it would be hazardous to compare metrics on representation learned from data because the exact factor-code relations are unknown.
+This is why we abstract the data and the learning process by devising fully parameterized relations for the subsequent experiments.